 Learning how to use contact lenses

 If you have never worn contact lenses before than rest assured we will guide you through learning how to insert and remove your lenses.
 As a first visit we allow plenty of time to carry out the extra tests required to check your compatibility for contact lenses.
-Below is a useful video that gives you a basic ‘head start’ before you try them for the first time.
+Below are some useful videos that will give you a basic ‘head start’ before you try them for the first time.